|

 and bid 2

-with this example hand, nobody
+with this example hand, nobody would fault you.

 Meanwhile,

-in our hand study, the
+in our hand study, theright call is pass.

 There

-auction is now finished.
+have been three passes, so theauction is now finished.
 Next time we'll look

 at the play-of-the-hand, but first let's